Home > Green Card > K1 Fiancee Visa Costs

 ❓How can I reduce these costs?

 The simplest — but riskiest — way to cut the costs associated with your Petition for Alien Fiancé is to do everything yourself.
-On one hand, this means that you won’t incur any attorneys fees.
+On one hand, this means that you won’t incur any attorney fees.
 On the other hand, without the help of a qualified immigration attorney, you have greater chances of making serious mistakes that could delay the review of your application, or even result in its rejection.
-Your only recourse in either case would be to file an appeal, and you may end up hiring an immigration lawyer to help you with that in the long run anyhow.
+Your only recourse, in either case, would be to file an appeal, and you may end up hiring an immigration lawyer to help you with that in the long run anyhow.